jgnewman/cream-and-sugar/docs/markdown/conditions.md

 As you can see in this example, `caseof` is extremely similar to `when`.
 It is comprised of the keyword `caseof`, followed by some value to examine, followed by indentation, your various clauses, and finally a dedent.
 In each clause, we are testing the equality of our condition against our comparative value.
 If we find a match, that block is executed.
 If not, the `default` block is executed.
 If you don't include a `default` clause and no matches are found, you'll get an error.

-Just like the `when` expression (and in fact almost everywhere in CnS), if one of your blocks needs to take up multiple lines, just try using indentation.
+Just like the `when` expression (and in fact almost everywhere in C&S), if one of your blocks needs to take up multiple lines, just try using indentation.

 ## Qualifiers